-The medical community recognizes that addiction is a physical disease which affects the biochemistry and metabolic makeup of alcoholics/addicts.
-The disease of addiction parallels all other chronic diseases such as heart disease and diabetes as there is a genetic predisposition; they are progressive; chronic and life threatening.
+Addiction is medically recognized chronic, progressive, and relapsing disorder that can be effectively treated by maintaining abstinence one day at a time.
+Addiction parallels all other chronic diseases such as heart disease and diabetes as there is usually a genetic predisposition; they are progressive, chronic and life threatening.
 Studies have shown that a change in lifestyle is an important component to the treatment of all chronic conditions/diseases.

-Our clinical director and health and fitness expert, Sue Adamson is a passionate advocate for health and wellness and specializes in an integrative approach to addictions recovery.
+Our clinical director, Sue Adamson, is a passionate advocate for health and wellness and specializes in an integrative approach to addictions recovery.
 She is certified in a variety of modalities including personal training, active rehabilitation exercise, nutrition and yoga.

 - Clients are introduced to the wellness wheel in order to set realistic goals in achieving a healthy balanced lifestyle in their recovery.

-- Clients participate in relaxation groups that incorporate stress management and relaxation techniques such as breath work, progressive muscle relaxation, mindfulness based relapse prevention, meditation and yoga.
+- Clients participate in relaxation groups that incorporate stress management and relaxation techniques such as breath work, progressive muscle relaxation, mindfulness based relapse prevention, meditation, yoga and Tai Chi.

 - Clients are educated in building a healthy nutritional foundation that assists in reducing the craving cycle by utilizing the Canada’s Food Guide and the glycemic index.

-The disease of addiction is a chronic, progressive, and relapsing disorder that can be effectively treated through abstinence.
-We at Sage believe that supporting clients in developing a foundation in the 12 step program along with client education and counselling and adopting a wellness-oriented lifestyle is the key to successful relapse prevention and long term recovery.
+We at Sage believe that empowering our clients though education and counselling, encouraging our clients in developing a foundation in the 12 step/SMART programs and adopting a wellness-oriented lifestyle is the key to successful long term recovery.